Tamil Nadu Women's League

 The Tamil Nadu Women's League is the top division of women's football league in the Indian state of Tamil Nadu.
 The League is organised by the Tamil Nadu Football Association (TNFA), the official football governing body of the state.

 History

 The state women's league was formulated during the tenure of Seeni Mohaideen, chairman of the women’s committee of the Tamil Nadu Football Association.
 The inaugural tournament was held in the 2019–20 season and was won by Sethu FC.

 The matches are usually held at Jawaharlal Nehru Stadium in Chennai.

 Media coverage

 The league matches are live-streamed on YouTube by Football Makka.

 Clubs

+2021–22 season

 The teams which participated in the 2021–22 season: